shanchih/Seaspan/payroll_error_handle_strategy.md

 The recommended strategy is:

-* **Always send the full batch** to HDL, even if some records contain errors
+* Reject payload if not able to identify unique active assignment numbers otherwise **always send the full batch** to HDL, even if some records contain errors such as incorrect elementname
+  * How OIC notifiy the boundary system? through email?
 * **Use HDL as the authoritative validation engine** , relying on its native eligibility, costing, and business rules
-* Use a common utility (OIC_HCM_LOAD_IMPORT_DATA integration).
-This includes:
+* Use a common utility (OIC_HCM_LOAD_IMPORT_DATA integration) : This includes
     * Picking up the generated HDL zip file
     * Invoking the HDL import and load process
     * Monitoring the process and generating a BI report based on the process ID
     * Sending notifications for both success and error scenarios
+* Use ATP table for error tracking (target for SIT2).
+This includes
+  * integration ID
+  * instance ID
+  * error message

 ---